 Workflow actions are only available for fields that are configured to be extracted.
-Additional fields can be configured for extraction by clicking Event Actions -> Extract Fields
+Additional fields can be configured for extraction by clicking Event Actions -> Extract Fields.

-This App provides the following workflow actions to an analyst to interact with ThreatQ:
+The ThreatQ Splunk App provides the following workflow actions to allow an analyst to interact with ThreatQ:

-- Add Indicator to ThreatQ

-- The user provides indicator type, status and source

-- Whitelist an indicator in ThreatQ

-- Look up an indicator in ThreatQ

-- Additional context is fetched if this indicator exists in ThreatQ

-- Mark an indicator False Positive in ThreatQ

-- Mark an indicator True Positive in ThreatQ
+- · Add an Indicator to ThreatQ. - The user provides indicator type, status and source. - Whitelist an indicator in ThreatQ. - Look up an indicator in ThreatQ. - Additional context is fetched if this indicator exists in ThreatQ. - Mark an indicator False Positive in ThreatQ. - Mark an indicator True Positive in ThreatQ.